MitryP/datify/README.md

   1. `findDate(string)` : Takes string.
 Returns substring with date in General Date format if it is contained in the given string.
   2. `isYear(year)` : Takes str or int.
 Returns True if given parameter suits year format.
   3. `isDigitMonth(month)` : Takes str or int.
 Returns True if given parameter suits digit month format.
   4. `isAlphaMonth(string)` : Takes str.
-Returns True if given string suits months dictionary. *For languages in which there are multiple forms of words it's basically enough to have only the main form of the word in dictionary - see `_isSameWord` function.*
+Returns True if given string suits months dictionary. *For languages in which there are multiple forms of words it's basically enough to have only the main form of the word in dictionary.*
   5. `getAlphaMonth(string)` :  Takes str.
 Returns number(int) of month name in given string according to months dictionary.
 If no month name is found in the string, returns None.
   6. `isDay(day)` : Takes str or int.
 Returns True if given parameter suits day format.
   7. `isDate(date)` : Takes str or int.
 Returns True if given parameter suits general date format (See the section *Default formats*).